Carolynsymonds/word-prediction/README.md

 - WordPrediction-LSTMBaseline: is prepared to train the Architecture 2/LSTM from Report.
 - WordPrediction-TransformerBaseline: is prepared to train the Architecture 5 from Report.

+## Inference

+- To run inference, use the predict.py file located within each architecture’s folder.
+This script loads and uses the best-performing model checkpoint for prediction.

 ### Training:

 Each model has its own train.py file located inside its corresponding folder.